What exercises can you do with a stability ball?

 The physical therapist version is called a physioball or therapy ball.

 There is also a slightly larger version, the birth ball used by pregnant women.
+These names are often used interchangeably.

 Here are 30 of the best stability ball exercises to train your whole body!

-30 Best Stability Ball Exercises and Wokouts
+30 Best Stability Ball Exercises for Your Core

 Bear in mind, proper form is imperative.
 The reps of each exercise below are suggestions.